 In addition, AI refers to the field of computer science focused on developing these technologies.
-Yet, at its simplest form, artificial intelligence is a field, which combines computer science and robust datasets, to enable problem-solving.
+Yet, at its simplest form, artificial intelligence is a field which combines computer science and robust datasets to enable problem-solving.
 It also encompasses sub-fields of machine learning and deep learning, which are frequently mentioned in conjunction with artificial intelligence.
-These disciplines are comprised of AI algorithms which seek to create expert systems which make predictions or classifications based on input data.
+These disciplines are comprised of AI algorithms which seek to create expert systems to make predictions or classifications based on input data.

-Over the years, artificial intelligence has gone through many cycles of hype, but even to skeptics, the release of OpenAI’s ChatGPT seems to mark a turning point.
-The last time generative AI loomed this large, the breakthroughs were in computer vision, but now the leap forward is in natural language processing.
-And it’s not just language: Generative models can also learn the grammar of software code, molecules, natural images, and a variety of other data types.
+Artificial intelligence has gone through many cycles of hype, but even to skeptics, the release of OpenAI’s ChatGPT seems to mark a turning point.
+The last time generative AI loomed this large, the breakthroughs were in computer vision, but now the leap forward is in natural language processing (NLP).
+And it’s not just human language: Generative models can also learn the grammar of software code, molecules, natural images, and a variety of other data types.
 Some no-code interfaces enable people without coding skills to use visual interfaces and intuitive controls including drag-and-drop to create and modify applications quickly and efficiently while the actual code remains hidden in the background.

 The applications for this technology are growing every day, and we’re just starting to explore the possibilities.
-But as the hype around the use of AI in business takes off, conversations around ethics become critically important.
-To read more on where IBM stands within the conversation, please read What is AI ethics? and Building trust in AI.
+But as the hype around the use of AI tools in business takes off, conversations around ethics become critically important.
+For more on where IBM stands within the conversation, please read What is AI ethics? and Building trust in AI.